Snowmobile Bancroft Ontario For Great Snow Tours…

 Starting about 40 kilometres north of Bancroft, the Madawaska Highlands Loop is listed officially at about 180 kilometres.
 It includes (counter clockwise) Lake St Peter, Combermere, Barry’s Bay and Whitney.
 Our door-to-door ride of this loop from the Bancroft Inn & Suites racked up 290 kilometres total.

 The Madawaska Highlands Loop was easy to follow from the trail signs.
 TOP B from Barry’s Bay to Whitney is a scenic rail trail along the Madawaska River.
-Be sure to catch two panoramic lookouts on route – one just off TOP E109 south of Barry’s Bay and the other on Club Trail 159 south of TOP B west of Barry’s Bay.
+Be sure to catch two panoramic lookouts on route.
+One is just off TOP E109 south of Barry’s Bay.
+The other is on Club Trail 159 south of TOP B west of Barry’s Bay.
 Loop fuel is available at Lake St Peter, Combermere, Barry’s Bay, Madawaska and Whitney.

 Snowmobile Bancroft Ontario Day 3 – Southwestern Loops (OFSC Districts 2 & 6)

-“Southwestern Loops” is a name I made up to describe this day’s ride, because we headed south and west from Bancroft and there are two unofficial and one official loop options.
-Depending on your time, you can ride 150 (unofficial) kilometres as we did to Tory Hill and Wilberforce (fuel), then back up toward Lake St Peter (fuel) on TOP E109.
+“Southwestern Loops” is a name I made up to describe this day’s ride.
+Why?
+Because we headed south and west from Bancroft and there are two unofficial and one official loop options.
+Depending on your time, you can ride 150 (unofficial) kilometres as we did to Tory Hill and Wilberforce (fuel).
+Then go back up toward Lake St Peter (fuel) on TOP E109.
 Or you can ride a longer unofficial loop into the Haliburton area and then up TOP E to Whitney (fuel) and south to Bancroft.
-But if you want to ride another good promoted OFSC loop that’s as official as it gets, check out the Hastings Highland Tour, a 240-kilometre ride south from Bancroft that we unfortunately didn’t have time to do.
+But if you want to ride another good promoted OFSC loop that’s as official as it gets, check out the Hastings Highland Tour.
+It’s a 240-kilometre ride south from Bancroft that we unfortunately didn’t have time to do.

 Whatever your sledding choices when you snowmobile Bancroft Ontario, you’ll come as close to a guaranteed good ride as you’ll find in Southern Ontario.
 And with all the added value that Bancroft brings to your snowmobile experience, you’re sure to be making plans to return again for another weekend getaway before you’ve even finished your Bancroft first ride!

 - Ontario Tourism